manuelamador/micro_risks_pareto_improving_policies/README.md

-# Micro risks and Pareto Improving policies
+# Micro Risks and Pareto Improving Policies

 The repository contains the code associated with the paper: